 5 minutes to read | Last updated January 11, 2021

 UW-Madison is committed to ensuring our digital campus is accessible and free from barriers for all members of the university community.
 But what does that mean for you?
 This guide will answer some of your questions and point you to resources for ensuring accessible IT for all at UW-Madison.

 It’s the right thing to do

 The web is all about providing access, information, and opportunity to as many people as possible.
-It is only right, then, that the University community works to ensure that all can participate.
+It is only right that the University community fosters inclusivity, and works to ensure that all can participate.